tiwariabhi19/Delivery-App/README.md

 This project is licensed under the MIT License.

+### Postman Collection
+To test the API, you can use the Postman collection included in this submission.
+Follow these steps to import it:

+1. Open Postman.
+2. Click on the **Import** button.
+3. Select the exported collection file (e.g., `DeliveryManagementSystem.postman_collection.json`).
+4. Click **Import**.

+This collection contains all the necessary requests for CRUD operations on drivers, routes, and payments.

 ### How to Use the README

 1. Replace placeholders like `yourusername` and `your_mongodb_connection_string` with your actual details.